IBM Developer Day | Bengaluru | March 14th Register now

 So what’s the best way for developers to begin developing code for blockchain networks?
-I recommend starting with a firm grasp of two open source Hyperledger projects: Hyperledger Fabric and Hyperledger Composer.
-The names are similar, but knowing the difference is key to getting started with blockchain development.
+I recommend starting with a firm grasp of the Hyperledger Fabric project.

-Both projects are under the Hyperledger umbrella.
 Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies for business use.
-It’s a global collaboration, hosted by The Linux Foundation.
+This global collaboration is hosted by The Linux Foundation.

 A Hyperledger Fabric network has these components: